IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

         https://server0.gym.lan:8443/WhereAmI

     The output shows that currently the application is running from **appServer1** server.

+    In your test, you may see **appSever2** handing the initial request.

     ![Graphical user interface, text, application, email Description  automatically generated](./images/media/image48.png)

 3. Refresh the application page by clicking the **refresh icon** on the browser.

-    You can see the output showing that Liberty dynamic routing feature directs the request traffic to **appServer2** server.
+    You can see the output showing that Liberty dynamic routing feature directs the request traffic to other application server in a round-robin fashion.

     ![](./images/media/image49.png)